There are a few different ways to say “bag” in Korean. We’ll explain how!

 Imagine: You’re about to head out the door, and you’ve got your clothes and shoes on, but what’s missing?
 Where will you keep your phone, wallet, and other things you need while you’re out?

-However, when you’re referring to a bag like a shopping bag or trash bag, the word you’d want to use is either 봉투 (bongthu) or 봉지 (bongji).
-Additionally, if you are talking about a bag of snacks or candy, you should say X 한 봉지 (han bongji), with the X indicating whether it’s snacks, candies, etc.
+However, when you’re referring to a bag like a shopping bag, the word you’d want to use is either 봉투 (bongthu) or 봉지 (bongji).
+These words can also be used to refer to a trash bag.

 봉투를 필요하세요? (bongthureul phiryohaseyo?)